Like it? Share it!

 Legumes / Beans

 Beans, peas, and lentils come under the heading of legumes.
 Legumes include chickpeas, baked and refried beans, texturized vegetable protein along with soy products.
-They are all considered a good source of fibre, protein, iron, calcium, zinc, and B vitamins.
+They are all considered a good source of fiber, protein, iron, calcium, zinc, and B vitamins.

 Black beans are an excellent source of protein, folate, fiber, manganese, magnesium, vitamin B1, phosphorus, and iron.
 They have a high concentration of antioxidants which could help lower your risk of heart attacks and stabilizes blood sugar.
 Black beans provide about 21 g of protein per 100 g.